 Angela joined CNI in 2016 and is very excited to be a part of our research team.
 She graduated from the University of Denver with a degree in Biology in 2015 and is eager to contribute to our field.
 She is extremely passionate about the fact that there is still so much to learn about neurological conditions, and is looking forward to helping build a greater understanding of these conditions.
 Her work includes coordinating studies in the areas of head pain, stroke, multiple sclerosis, and brain tumors.
 She is very honored to be working on such important studies, and is excited for the opportunity to help make a difference in the lives of those with neurological conditions through research.

 Clinical Research Coordinator

-Tyler joined CNI in March of 2017.
+Tyler joined CNI in early 2017.
 During his undergraduate education, Tyler studied the neuromuscular changes brought on by Alzheimer’s and Parkinson’s disease though fruit fly models, performing novel compound drug screens to assess any possible effects on lifespan or locomotor ability.
 After graduating from the University of Denver with a degree in Biology and Psychology in 2016, he worked as a scribe in the University of Colorado Emergency Department before joining our research team.
 As an aspiring physician, Tyler looks forward to learning about the human side of medical research, working on studies designed to broaden our knowledge of a variety of neurological conditions and improve the lives of those living with them.